MarkKorvin/MLE_basic_example/README.md

 ## Settings:
 The configurations for the project are managed using the `settings.json` file.
 It stores important variables that control the behaviour of the project.
 Examples could be the path to certain resource files, constant values, hyperparameters for an ML model, or specific settings for different environments.
 Before running the project, ensure that all the paths and parameters in `settings.json` are correctly defined.

 Keep in mind that you may need to pass the path to your config to the scripts.
-For this you may create .env file or manually initialize env variable `CONF_PATH=settings.json`
+For this, you may create a .env file or manually initialize an environment variable as `CONF_PATH=settings.json`.

+Please note, some IDEs, including VSCode, may have problems detecting environment variables defined in the .env file.
+This is usually due to the extension handling the .env file.
+If you're having problems, try to run your scripts in a debug mode, or, as a workaround, you can hardcode necessary parameters directly into your scripts.
+Make sure not to expose sensitive data if your code is going to be shared or public.
+In such cases, consider using secret management tools provided by your environment.

 ## Data:
 Data is the cornerstone of any Machine Learning project.
 For generating the data, use the script located at `data_process/data_generation.py`.
 The generated data is used to train the model and to test the inference.
 Following the approach of separating concerns, the responsibility of data generation lies with this script.